Novelty print dresses in 50s style

 Beautiful cactus dresses and other novelty prints at Mondo Kaos

-A real bestseller and classic at Mondo Kaos is cactus dress.
+A real bestseller and classic at Mondo Kaos er cactus dress.
 You love it and so do we, so now we get it home with print on a black background as well as white!

 In addition, we have a beautiful sloom dress from Seamstress of Bloomsbury with a bow pattern and a shirt dress with small discreet dogs.
 Both are great novelty dresses for those who like the more discreet novelty look.